 Transit Priority Measures - the Bus Bulb

 One of the drawbacks of transit is that it can take twice as long to travel between two particular destinations via transit as it would via car.
+How can we make transit go faster?
 The slowness of transit is generally caused by three things: frequency of bus stops, amount of dwell time at each stop, and traffic.
 Reducing delays means reducing the number of bus stops, the amount of time the bus spends at each stop, and the amount of time the bus spends in traffic.
 While the first and the third items in the above list are discussed in my article about how to speed up local bus service , the middle one - reducing the amount of time the bus spends at each stop - has not been fully explored.
 In addition to preventing cash payment on board the bus , we can speed up local bus service by installing a transit priority measure called a bus bulb.
 Frequently, bus stops are located in what people in the transit community call "pull-outs", curb cuts where buses can pull out of the lane of traffic to pick up and let off customers.
 In a bus bulb, the reverse is the situation - the curb is extended into the street to allow for a bus to pick up and let off passengers in the lane of traffic.
 The bus bulb has become an increasingly popular way to increase the speed of local bus travel, and are found in North American cities like Portland (OR), San Francisco, and Vancouver.
 Bus bulbs can cost from $15,000 - 55,000 to create.

 Advantages of the Bus Bulb